rohithr8484/Gorbagana-multiplayer-game/README.md

 ## 📄 License & Attribution

 This project is submitted for the **Build Multiplayer Mini-Games on Gorbagana Testnet** competition by Gorbagana Chain.
-The game demonstrates innovative use of blockchain technology for gaming, comprehensive token economics, and exceptional user experience design.
+The game demonstrates innovative use of blockchain technology for gaming, comprehensive coin economics, and exceptional user experience design.

 ### Key Innovations
-- **Advanced Gameplay**: Multi-layered token collection with strategic depth
+- **Advanced Gameplay**: Multi-layered coin collection with strategic depth
 - **Comprehensive Economy**: Balanced reward systems encouraging engagement
 - **Technical Excellence**: Production-ready code with security focus
 - **User Experience**: Intuitive design with professional polish